Healthy Schools Act (AB 2260) Policy Statement and Annual Parent Notification Letter

 • Warning signs will be posted at all entrances to the school district property 24 hours prior to regular pesticide/herbicide applications and will remain posted for 72 hours after the application.

-• Active ingredients of all pesticides/herbicides used by the school district and/or copies of AB 2260 may be obtained by written request to the Manager of Operations, Kathy Rouse, at 825 W. Iowa Ave, Sunnyvale CA 94086 or by contacting the California Department of Pesticide Regulation website www.cdpr.ca.gov
+• Active ingredients of all pesticides/herbicides used by the school district and/or copies of AB 2260 may be obtained by written request to the Manager of Operations, Jeff Engel, at 825 W. Iowa Ave, Sunnyvale.
+CA 94086 or by contacting the California Department of Pesticide Regulation website www.cdpr.ca.gov

 In the event of an “emergency” application of a pesticide to control a specific and documented problem, signs will be posted immediately and remain posted for 72 hours following the application procedure.

-The success of the Healthy Schools Act (AB2260) in schools are dependent upon:
+The success of the Healthy Schools Act (AB2260) in schools is dependent upon:

 • The full cooperation of administrators, faculty, maintenance/custodial staff, parents, students and the community.